alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/multilevel-modelling.md

 1. **Check interaction terms first** (e.g. `IV1:IV2`).
 If significant, be cautious interpreting the main effects of `IV1` and `IV2` in isolation, since the effect of one likely depends on the level of the other.
 Follow up with `emmeans` for simple effects or pairwise contrasts.
 2. **If no interaction is significant**, the main effect rows are more directly interpretable as-is.
-3. **For a multi-level factor**, the `anova()` row gives one omnibus test — "does Emotion matter overall?"
-(NumDF = levels − 1).
+3. **For a multi-level factor**, the `anova()` row gives one omnibus test.
 A significant result tells you *some* difference exists among conditions, but not *which* ones differ — that's where `emmeans` with pairwise comparisons comes in as the natural next step.

 ## Step 5: Decomposing interactions